Healthcare regulation across the UK nations

 Step-by-step guide to registering a care service with the Care Inspectorate Scotland under the Public Services Reform (Scotland) Act 2010, including application requirements, fitness assessments, premises standards, fees, and expected timescales.

 If you plan to provide a care service in Scotland, you must register with the Care Inspectorate (Social Care and Social Work Improvement Scotland) before you begin operating.
-It is a criminal offence to provide an unregistered care service, carrying a fine of up to £50,000 or imprisonment.
+It is a criminal offence under section 80 of the Public Services Reform (Scotland) Act 2010 to provide an unregistered care service, carrying on summary conviction a fine of up to £5,000 (level 5), up to 3 months' imprisonment, or both.

 This guide takes you through the full registration process, from checking whether your service requires registration to receiving your certificate.